Andy Capp: Snack food

 In 1971, the American company Goodmark Foods licensed the character in the form of "Andy Capp's", a fried snack food made to resemble french fries.

 Around the world

 A Konkani language adaptation of the comic strip, known as Anton Chepekar (आंंतोन चेपेंकार) used to feature in the Konkani daily Sunaparant.

 Appearances in other media

+Homer Simpson reads an Andy Capp strip in the Simpsons episode Marge vs. the Monorail, and humorously refers to Andy as a “wife beating drunk”.

 Andy Capp appeared twice in Family Guy.
 In the first appearance, he and Peter are playing darts at a bar and, when an angry Flo appears, she and Andy have a comic-strip style fight, into which Quagmire is unwittingly drawn.
 The second appearance is when he performs a version of a pap smear, referred to as a "Capp" smear, on Lois.
 On both occasions, he speaks with a Cockney accent.

 French band Les Rita Mitsouko published a song about Andy Capp, "Andy", in 1986, referring in its lyrics to Andy Capp, with the singer Catherine Ringer expressing her wish to make love to him.

+In the 23rd July 2026 edition of the Metro, regular cartoonist Guy ("with apologies to Reg Smythe") produced a caricature of Andy Burnham in the style of Andy Capp, under the headline "Andy Tap!".
+In Guy's version, Andy's cap does not cover his eyes, but leave his glasses prominent.
+The story covered Burnham's intention to extend nationally the contactless "tap in/tap out" system of bus ticketing used in Manchester and London.